IsAvaible/Local-First-Webshop/ARCHITECTURE.md

 **Goal:** Enable two or more users to share and edit a ledger in real-time.

 1. **Sync Server:**
-   - Set up a secure server based on the Automerge docks and use it to broadcast changes between connected clients.
+   - Set up a secure server based on the Automerge docs and use it to broadcast changes between connected clients.
 2. **Sharing UI:**
    - Implement a "Share" button on the ledger view.
    - Create a UI to invite another user (e.g., by their user ID or email).
 This adds their ID to the members list in the Automerge doc.